domagojk/scalable-arhitecture/README.md

  - **(C)** component for managing repository data (contents of README.md and list of repositories)
  - **(D)** component for fetching status (is README currently fetching and is it in error state)
 - **(E)** component for making side effects (ajax request to github API)

-Note that a term "component" indicates an isolated part of the application.
-It's a broader concept than "React component".

 The app requirements:
 - (1) both **(A)** and **(B)** must be able to request fetching of a README.md file using the same action structure